Torres del Paine

 • Dinner is NOT included on day 6.

-• For this trip, you’ll have to carry your own backpack, including your sleeping bag and mat.
+• For this trip, you’ll have to carry your own backpack.
 Please make sure you can fit all necessary equipment in a medium size backpack (we recommend a bag that is at least 60 liters) so you can fit all your items and walk comfortably.
-You can leave the rest of your luggage at our office in Puerto Natales or at EcoCamp.
+You can leave the rest of your luggage at our office in Puerto Natales while on the trek.

 Not included